mshafer1/frclabviewtutorials/_tutorials/fgv/index.md

 * Motor Out - use a numeric indicator for passing the data out to the calling code

-{% include zoomableImage.html path='images/frontPanel.png' alt='Adding the controls and indicator' scaler='' height=503 width=785 %}
+{% include zoomableImage.html path='images/frontPanel.png' alt='Adding the controls and indicator' height=503 width=785 %}

 These controls and the indicator need to be accessible via the connector pane.
 <br/>
 To connect a control or indicator to the connector pane, select the desired terminal.

-{% include zoomableImage.html path='images/terminal1.png' alt='select a terminal' scaler='' height=171 width=202 %}
+{% include zoomableImage.html path='images/terminal1.png' alt='select a terminal' height=171 width=202 %}

 Then select the control or indicator to connect it to.

-{% include zoomableImage.html path='images/terminal2.png' alt='select the corresponding control/indicator' scaler='' height=460 width=800 %}
+{% include zoomableImage.html path='images/terminal2.png' alt='select the corresponding control/indicator' height=460 width=800 %}

 ### Block Diagram